The fastest VPN services in 2025

 ExpressVPN: the fastest peak speeds we tested

 ExpressVPN is well-known as one of the most well-made VPNs, but recently it has also seriously upped its speeds.
 Its Lightway Turbo protocol maxed out at over 1,600 Mbps in our tests, and its OpenVPN speeds are excellent, too.
 However, Lightway Turbo is only available on Windows.
-One subscription gets you access to tons of extra tools like a password manager and cyber insurance, and prices start at $4.99 per month.
-There's also a 30-day refund period in case you don't like it.
+ExpressVPN has split its VPN offering into three tiers, and prices now start at $3.49 per month.
+There's 4 extra free months and a 30-day refund period in case you don't like it.

 How we chose the fastest VPNs